-Executive Director of The PRAKARSA, a policy research and advocacy institute, Ah Maftuchan said, the case occurred because of a lack of internal supervision of the tax authority.
+The Executive Director PRAKARSA, research and policy advocacy institutes, Ah Maftuchan said, the case occurred because of a lack of internal supervision of the tax authority.
 Therefore, there is a need for institutional reform of the Directorate General of Taxes so that performance and supervision can be more optimal so that public trust will be higher.

 “Institutional reform of the tax authority can be carried out by separating the Directorate General of Taxes from the Ministry of Finance into an autonomous institution under the direct president.
 In order to make reform of the state revenue authority more comprehensive, the Directorate General of Customs and Excise can also be separated from the Ministry of Finance and merged with the Directorate General of Taxes to become a State Revenue Agency (LPN)," suggested Ah Maftuchan, Thursday (2/3/2023).

 The State Revenue Agency is the result of institutional reform of the Directorate General of Taxes and Director General of Customs and Excise.
 This will influence institutional governance and improve overall tax, customs and excise performance.
 As a result, state revenue will increase in accordance with the existing potential and public trust in state revenue authorities will increase.